 "For the last two centuries Spain has practically been neutralized in the international field.
-Having our country ceased to be an active element in the process of world history, we Spaniards have lost, not just the necessary mental habits, but also the very notion of sharing our destiny in the march of the Universal History."
+Having our country cease to be an active element in the process of world history, we Spaniards have lost, not just the necessary mental habits, but also the very notion of sharing our destiny in the march of the Universal History."

 Indeed, EC membership paved the way for the complete incorporation of both countries into the major international structures of Europe and the West, as well as the normalization of Portugal and Spain's relations with their European partners.
 Portugal and Spain have become, again, important players in Europe.
 At the domestic level, Portugal and Spain undertook deep processes of institutional, social, and cultural reforms.
 Hence, from a political standpoint EU integration has been an unmitigated success, as both countries have consolidated their democratic regimes and institutions.
-The two processes-European integration and democratization-are thoroughly intertwined.